DuttaSoumya/HinduTexts/Malika_Dr_Ratnakar_Sahu/Page042.md

 <!-- Section [3], [4],  -->
 <!-- Section [5],  -->
 <!-- Placeholder for translation.
 Place text between the underscores(_) and with no leading or trailing spaces. -->
 **_From Purushottam Deb the 19th king will not be succeeded by a new king, there will be many in the dynasty.
-The sea will come on the 17th (or 70th) Anka and salt shall arrive from the east._** [As per [Wikipedia](https://en.wikipedia.org/wiki/Dibyasingha_Deba), 2022 corresponds to 65 Anka and 2027 shall correspond to the 70th Anka.
-On 19th Anka (2029) shall come the meteor shower and on 2032 shall happen ...]
+The sea will come on the 15th Anka and salt shall arrive from the east._** [As per [Wikipedia](https://en.wikipedia.org/wiki/Dibyasingha_Deba), 2022 corresponds to 65 Anka and 2027 shall correspond to the 70th Anka.]

 ##